← All varieties

 Origin/History

-Originated in one of the eastern counties of New Jersey.
-The name was obtained from the farmer who first cultivated it.
-Coxe (1817) lists it as No. 85 and notes it is usually mixed with the Harrison apple for making cider of superior quality.
-Warder (1867) supposes this to be the famous New Jersey cider apple described by Coxe, except that he notes the form is different, while affirming it has equally good qualities for making rich cider; his specimens were obtained from W. C. Hampton.
+Graniwinkle originated in one of the eastern counties of New Jersey.
+It obtained its name from a farmer who first cultivated it.
+William Coxe described the variety in 1817, noting that it is usually mixed with the Harrison apple for making cider of a superior quality.
+Warder (1867), who recorded the name as "Granniwinkle," noted that this is supposed to be the famous cider apple of New Jersey described by Coxe, except that the form is different, though it has equally good qualities for making a rich cider; his specimens were obtained from W. C. Hampton.

 Tree

-Vigorous, upright, spreading, productive (Downing).
-Not further described by Coxe or Warder.
+Tree vigorous, upright, spreading, and productive (Downing).
+Not further described in other sources.

 Fruit

-Skin: Sources conflict on color.
-Coxe describes the skin as dark red and somewhat rough.
+Coxe describes the skin as a dark red, somewhat rough.
 Warder describes the surface as dull red, striped purple.
-Downing describes the skin as yellowish, shaded with light red, and striped and splashed with a deeper shade of red.
+Downing describes the fruit as yellowish, shaded with light red, and striped and splashed with a deeper shade.

-Flesh/Flavor: Sources agree the flavor is sweet.
-Coxe describes the flesh as yellow, with a dead sweet, very rich flavor.
+Sources differ in detail.
+Coxe describes the flesh as a dead sweet, very rich, of a yellow colour.
 Warder describes the flesh as yellowish-white, firm, and tough, with a sweet flavor.
-Downing describes the flesh as white, fine-grained, juicy, moderately tender, rich, pleasant, and of a honeyed sweetness.
-Downing rates it Very Good.
+Downing describes the flesh as white, fine-grained, juicy, moderately tender, rich, pleasant, honeyed sweet.

 Season